nhwalker/weston/doc/sphinx/toc/libweston/log.rst

 .. note::

-   Besides 'log' scope, which is a generic scope, intended for usage through :func:`weston_log`, all the others scopes listed above could suffer various modifications and might not represent a current list on which one should rely upon.
+   Besides 'log' scope, which is the default generic scope, intended for usage through :func:`weston_log`, all the others scopes listed above could suffer various modifications and might not represent a current list on which one should rely upon.

 Subscribers